-BBB warns about popular online quizzes
+BBB warns about popular Facebook quizzes

 Every few months, even weeks, you see them pop up on your social media pages.
-They say something like “Take this quiz and we’ll tell you all about yourself.”
+The Facebook posts say something like “Take this quiz and we’ll tell you all about yourself.”

 But what personal information are you willingly giving out and can it be used against you later?